Yale-BIM/f21-assignments/assignment-4/README.md

 ### Questions / Tasks

-- **V-1.** Change the hue arguments of the filter_colored_target.launch so that your code can track your object as seen by the robot's camera.
-To test that tracking is working, start the rs_camera.launch script to get images from the robot, move your object in front of the camera, and see how well your tracker is following it.
+- **V-1.** Run your completed Kalman Filter on your node, updating the hue arguments to track the object in your video.
+Make sure to look at rqt_image_view to ensure that your object is being tracked.

-    Once it looks like your filter is tracking your object well, make a rosbag of your system while you move your object in front of the robot's camera and your filter tracks its position.
+    Once it looks like your filter is tracking your object well, make a gif of rqt_image_view showing the topic `/tracked_image`.
+Name this gif "new_object.gif".
+Include this gif in the README for `shutter_track_target` that you wrote in Part IV.

+    Make a rosbag of your system while the video is playing and you are tracking the object's position.
 The bag should be around 5 seconds long, and **only** include the following topics:

     - /tracked_image
     - /observation_image
     - /clock
     - /rosout

+Please name your bag `track_target.bag`.

+Test that your bag recording by running `rostest shutter_track_target_public_tests test_bag_recording.launch`.

+    > *Tip 1:* You may have to set the `use_sim_time` parameter back to false since you are no longer playing a bag.
+               This is included in the `play_video.launch` file, but if you create another launch file to record your bag or you start

-    > *Tip 1:* This assignment provides you of an example launch file to record the above bag.
+    > *Tip 2:* This assignment provides you of an example launch file to record the above bag.
        See the `assignment-4/shutter_track_target/launch/record_bag.launch` file.

-    > *Tip 2:* Double check the content of your bag with the `rosbag info` and `rosbag play` commands before submitting your assignment to make sure that the tracked_image and observation_image topics contain example images of your filter tracking your desired object.
+    > *Tip 3:* Double check the content of your bag with the `rosbag info` and `rosbag play` commands before submitting your assignment to make sure that the tracked_image and observation_image topics contain example images of your filter tracking your desired object.
 As a reference, the bag should include at least 200 images for each of these topics.

     Submit your bag through Canvas.
 Additionally, indicate in your report all the parameters that you used in your system to effectively track your object
     (e.g., hue range for generating observations, blob detector parameters, Kalman Filter parameters, etc.).

 ## Part VI